top of page

 Coffee break: Why care about this step?

-Imagine you leave an entry in the guest book on the café's door.
+Imagine you leave an entry in the guest book by the café's door: "Best cappuccino in town!"
 This note doesn't just stay in the book.
-The café owner might take a photo of it for social media, mention it in the newsletter, or share it with coffee suppliers.
-Your comment might go far beyond the walls of the café and you might not even realize it.
+The café owner might take a photo for Instagram, mention it in the monthly newsletter, or share it with coffee suppliers in Brazil.
+Your comment might travel far beyond the walls of the café and you might not even realize it.

-What about Blankpage?
-I primarily share your data with my service providers to provide Blankpage, but also with authorities if I have to.
+What about this website?
+I primarily share your data with my service providers to provide this website, but also with authorities if I have to.
 With each sharing, the circle of people who have access to your data expands.
-Understanding this step will help you get a better overview of where your data flows, assess potential privacy implications (especially when data is transferred internationally), and make better decisions about what you share through Blankpage.
+Understanding this step will help you get a better overview of where your data flows, assess potential privacy risks (especially when data is transferred internationally), and make better decisions about what you share through this website.

-To fulfill the purposes in Step 5, it may be necessary to disclose data to the recipients in these categories:
+Who may process data besides me?
+To meet the purposes in Step 5, I may need to disclose data to the recipients in these categories:

-Recipients may process your data in Switzerland (authorities, etc.), Germany (Visitor Analytics, etc.), Israel (Wix, etc.), and Ireland (Google, etc.).
+Recipients may process your data in Germany (Visitor Analytics, etc.), Israel (Wix, etc.), Ireland (Google, etc.), and Switzerland (authorities, etc.).
 However, your data may potentially be processed in any country in the world, for example, through the sub-processors of my service providers.

-How is your data protected when it's transferred internationally?
-A bit of legalese (but just a bit...)
+How's your data protected when it's transferred internationally?

 I don't just send your data abroad without protection.
-For places without adequate data protection, I put in place appropriate safeguards through contracts (such as the so-called standard contractual clauses).
-This is similar to a café requiring its overseas coffee supplier to follow the same food safety standards, even if their country has different rules.
+For locations without adequate data protection, I put in place appropriate safeguards through contracts (like standard contractual clauses).
+That's similar to a café requiring its overseas coffee supplier to follow the same food safety standards, even if their country has different rules.

 In some cases, data may be transferred without such contracts if: